 From 2017 to 2019 the dust collector was among the most common causes for combustible dust incidents.
 This year, it is projected for that number to go down by nearly half.
 Investing in smart technology to properly manage wood dust would significantly bring that number down.

-Safety is one of the Key Benefits for our Ecogate System.
+Safety is one of the Key Benefits of our Ecogate System.
 If you're not sure if your dust collection system is up to code in all safety measures, please reach out to us.
 One of our engineers can work with you to not only make your factory a safer environment for your workers, but we may also help you lower your electricity costs.

 Author, David Vera